Ghurtchu/chat-backend/chat-backend/README.md

 You should see an entry for the chat-postgres container in the list.

 ## Step 4: Initialize DB in docker container
+## TODO: create init.sql and extract SQL queries there
 ```bash
 ./init_db.sh
 ```